ierdss/base-column-width/README.md

 Customize the column sizes of your Obsidian Bases.
 You can only customize a base file.
 The columns you resized affect embedded Bases.

+This uses a parser that I created to manipulate the contents of the base file.

 > You should make sure that each table view has a unique name when using this plugin

 ## Functions